 Shortly after you become eligible to contribute to the Plan, (i.e., shortly after your date of hire), you will receive an enrollment packet at your home address on file.
-This packet tells you how you can make contributions from your pay on a pretax basis into your 401(k) Account and explains how you can direct the investment of your Plan funds by choosing from among a menu of investment options with varying investment objectives and associated risks.
+This packet tells you how you can make contributions from your pay into your 401(k) Account or Roth Account and explains how you can direct the investment of your Plan funds by choosing from among a menu of investment options with varying investment objectives and associated risks.
 Because the Plan is intended to be an important source for your financial security at retirement, you should read all information pertaining to the Plan carefully, and consult with your family, tax and financial advisors before making any decisions.

-Once you satisfy the matching contribution eligibility requirements, Walmart will match all of your subsequent contributions dollar-for-dollar up to 6% of eligible annual pay, as explained in the Walmart's contributions to your Company Match Account section.
+Once you satisfy the eligibility requirements for receiving matching contributions, Walmart will match all of your subsequent contributions dollar-for-dollar up to 6% of eligible annual pay, as explained in the Walmart's contributions to your Company Match Account section.

-To begin making contributions to the Plan, you can enroll online at WalmartOne.com, the WIRE, Workday, or benefts.ml.com.
+To begin contributing to the Plan, enroll online at One.Walmart.com, Workday for Jet associates, or benefits.ml.com.
 You can also call the Customer Service Center at 888-968-4015.
+Note, however, that if you wish to make Roth contributions to the Plan, you must enroll at benefits.ml.com.
 You can enroll at any time after you become eligible.